rugbyprof/5443-Big-Data/Assignment-3.md

 -----

 - When your done, do a `whereis hadoop`.
+- And run `jps` from the command line.
 - Take a screen shot and put it in your write up.

 Example: